Executive Leadership

 Currently, Haynes is the PI of a NIMHD-funded study that seeks to test the effectiveness of a faith-based depression intervention in partnership with 24 churches across Arkansas.
 Additionally, Haynes is a co-founder of the Arkansas FAITH Network, a coalition of places of worship, health care organizations, and health researchers, that partner together to reduce health disparities in Arkansas.

-Dr. Haynes earner her master’s and doctorate degrees in clinical psychology from the University of Michigan in Ann Arbor, MI.
+Dr. Haynes earned her master’s and doctorate degrees in clinical psychology from the University of Michigan in Ann Arbor, MI.

 Anna Huff Davis